-So, from an omega-3 perspective, krill oil is a better choice than fish liver oils.
+In other words, from an omega-3 perspective, krill oil is a better choice than fish liver oils.

 In conclusion, research suggests skipping the fish oil entirely and choosing either virgin fish liver oil or krill oil.

-Need a marine oil primarily for omega-3 fatty acids?
+Need a marine oil supplement primarily for omega-3 fatty acids?
 If so, choose sustainable krill oil (this is my preferred source) as it offers phospholipids, the most beneficial form.